romanpunia/asx/README.md

 You may also check performance benchmarks in **bin/examples/stresstest\*.as**.
 First is singlethreaded mode, second is multithreaded mode.
 You may run these scripts with a single argument that will be a number higher than zero (usually pretty big number).
 This example will calculate some 64-bit integer hash based on input.

 ## Memory usage
 Generally, AngelScript uses much less memory than v8 JavaScript runtime.
 That is because there are practically no wrappers between C++ types and AngelScript types.
-However, JIT compiler may increase memory usage as well as source code preserving in memory.

 ## Other info
 You may take a look into __html.as__ example which leverages HTML/CSS + AngelScript powers.
 This shows how to create memory and CPU efficient GUI applications based on modern graphics API.